Fios-Quest/YouTube-Scripts/src/iriss/016-macros.md

 These are things like variable names, type names, or any word that's not specifically a keyword.

-That said, you can make a raw identifier using `r#`, so while `true` is not an identifier because it's a keyword but `r#true` is an identifier.
+That said, you can make a raw identifier using `r#`, so while `true` is not an identifier because it's a keyword, `r#true` is an identifier.

 You're most likely to see raw identifiers in macros, particularly ones that are for domain specific languages.

+For example, DSLs that are used to create HTML might want to let you use the "type" keyword, as it's an HTML attribute, so you might see `r#type` to make it a raw identifier.

-In our earlier `this must be present`, each of those tokens is also an identifier, identifiers don't need to exist in code.
+In our earlier `this must be present` example, each of those tokens is also an identifier, identifiers don't need to exist in code.

 ---

 `path` is a type path.

-This could be an identifier on its own, or a sequence of identifiers seperated by `::` tokens.
+This could be an identifier on its own, or a sequence of identifiers seperated by double colon tokens.

 Like with identifiers, they don't need to exist within the code, they just need to fit the pattern.